Lake Orestiada

 Orestiada is surrounded by wooded hills, wet meadows, reedbeds, lakeside forests, marshes and fields, habitats that support a rich birdlife.
 It is a eutrophic lake, which is due to agricultural waste from crops and chronic pollution from the city's municipal sewage.

 To the north-west of the lake stretches a lakeside forest of willows, poplars and alders.
 To the east and south, reside seasonal wetlands and reedbeds of reeds.
 Around the perimeter of the lake, burla and mats grow.

 Dominant trees around the lake are sycamores with the vegetation complemented by elms, cranberries, blackberries and wild roses.
 Aquatic plants include most honorably the water chestnut Water caltrop (or Trapa natans), the Najas marina sub-species major, Stuckenia pectinata, Potamogeton species, including Potamogeton crispus water lilies, Potamogeton natans, Potamogeton perfoliatus and Potamogeton lucens, Azolla filiculoides, the hornworts Ceratophyllum demersum and Ceratophyllum submersum, Persicaria amphibia, Myriophyllum spicatum, water lilies Nymphaea alba and Nuphar lutea, Hydrocharis morsus-ranae, Lemna gibba, Spirodela polyrhiza among many.

-The flora around the lake and on the peninsula includes rare and beautiful species.
+The flora around the lake and on the peninsula includes rare species.

 In this category, are featured the lily species Lilium candidum and Galeopsis ladanum the iris species Iris pseudacorus, Stachys palustris, the Leucojum aestivum aestivum sub-species, as well as the aquatic plant sub-species of Delphinium balcanicum and Butomus umbellatus.

 In the surrounding hills, blooms the rare sub-species Pulsatilla halleri.